-Moving is stressful.
-It is about loss-the loss of friends, familiar places, family members, even our identity.
+We are an immigrant culture whose forebears were immigrants and while our contemporary moves are generally modest as compared to the moves our forebears made, they have much in common with those earlier moves.
+Primarily they are stressful.
+Moving is about loss, the loss of friends, familiar places, family members, even our identity.
 A move eliminates our ability to know where everything is in our universe and causes us to become disoriented.
 This is especially true as we age.